Travel guide

 Coverage and operators in Mexico City

 CDMX is one of the best-covered areas in the country.
-A good eSIM relies on Telcel, the network with the most antennas and best 4G/5G in the capital, with AT&T and Movistar as backup for some coverage.
+A good eSIM relies on Telcel, the network with the most antennas and best 4G/5G in the capital, with AT&T and Movistar as backup for some coverage areas.

-In practice, within the metropolitan area, you'll have a stable signal 99% of your day: metro (on platforms and many stations), Reforma, the Historic Center, Coyoacán, or Xochimilco.
-It might be weaker in very dense indoor markets or in some sections of metro tunnels, which is normal in any big city.
-Telcel is the benchmark network in the capital because its coverage reaches peripheral areas and the highway if you take an excursion to Teotihuacán or Puebla.
-Before buying, check that your phone is eSIM compatible; we explain this in the guide on how to know if your phone supports eSIM.
+In practice, within the metropolitan area, you'll have a stable signal almost all day: subway (on platforms and many stations), Reforma, the Historic Center, Coyoacán, or Xochimilco.
+It might weaken in very dense indoor markets or in some subway tunnel sections, which is normal in any large city.
+Telcel is the benchmark network in the capital because its coverage extends to peripheral areas and to the highway if you take a trip to Teotihuacán or Puebla.
+Before buying, if you're torn between getting a physical Mexican SIM or sticking with an eSIM, you might want to read international chip vs. eSIM to see why the latter wins in almost all cases.

-Tip: activate the eSIM as your data line and leave your Spanish SIM only to receive bank SMS.
-This way you avoid any accidental roaming data charges.
+Tip: activate the eSIM as your data line and leave your Spanish SIM only for receiving bank SMS.
+This way, you avoid any accidental data roaming charges.

 Internet at the airport: AICM and AIFA

-Both airports in the capital have free WiFi, but it's slow during peak hours and requires registration.
-With the eSIM already installed, you leave the plane with your own data and can call an Uber without relying on the airport's network.
+Both capital airports have free WiFi, but it's slow during peak hours and requires you to register.
+With the eSIM already installed, you leave the plane with your own data and order an Uber without depending on the airport's network.

-AICM (Benito Juárez) is the main airport and is about 30-40 minutes from the city center depending on traffic; its WiFi works but gets saturated when several flights land at once.
-AIFA (Felipe Ángeles) is further away, to the north, and having your own data there is even more useful for checking bus routes or taxi prices before getting in.
-In both cases, the eSIM connects automatically when you switch off airplane mode, without going through the airport WiFi.
+AICM (Benito Juárez) is the main airport and is about 30-40 minutes from the Center depending on traffic; its WiFi works but gets saturated when several flights land at once.
+AIFA (Felipe Ángeles) is further away, to the north, and there having your own data is even more useful for checking bus routes or taxi prices before getting in.
+In both cases, the eSIM connects automatically when you exit airplane mode, without going through the airport's WiFi.
 If this is your first trip with this technology, take a look at eSIM vs. roaming to see the real cost difference.

 eSIM for Mexico City: coverage, airport, and GB